 Whether you’re rounding up folks from out of state or planning an intimate dinner with siblings, a family reunion is a great time for sharing fun and food.
 Here are some hints for making the details go smoothly so you can enjoy the day.

 Check out this website for great recipes to serve at your own party (like Frosty Tropical Pops) or take along to someone else’s (like Garden Vegetable Herb Dip).
 The best part: They’re all better-for-you choices designed to tempt even the pickiest of eaters!

 For potluck dinners, take along a dish you know you can enjoy—try Farmers’ Market Pasta Salad or Low-Fat Raspberry Summer Sensation (check out the video to help you prepare with ease).
 For restaurants or catered events, call ahead or go on the restaurant’s website to check the menu.

 Don’t skip or delay meals.
 If you’re the host, set up a buffet—you won’t have serving dishes in front of you, tempting you with seconds.
 And when done eating, keep your dirty plate visible: It may remind you that you’ve already had your fill.
-One exception: Leave a cold pitcher of CRYSTAL LIGHT Punch or CRYSTAL LIGHT Green Tea Peach Mango Drink Mix close at hand.
+One exception: Leave a cold pitcher of Strawberry Lemonade or CRYSTAL LIGHT Green Tea Peach Mango Drink Mix close at hand.

 Ask guests to share photos and stories.
 Suggest a talent show.
 Go for a group walk or get together a family game of Wiffle ball.
 (Check your blood glucose before and after exercise.)
 And open up about your diabetes: You might spur others to take charge of their health, too.